humayoun007/NUnitSample/README.md

 2. NUnit (for this project 3.12.0)
 3. NUnit3TestAdapter (for visual studio 3.16.1)

-## Secondly you may need to add reference after remove reference (if you get some build errors)
+## Secondly you may need to add reference after removing the reference (if some cases you get some build errors)
 1. Add reference to CurrencyLib project (if build fails)